Fine-tuned LLMs Know More, Hallucinate Less with Few-Shot Sequence-to-Sequence Semantic Parsing over Wikidata: Implementation

 We run 10 epochs of finetuning using the default hyperparameters suggested by \citet{ayoola-etal-2022-refined}.
 For each identified entity, we provide the mention in the original utterance, the QID, as well as its domain in plain text.
 The information is appended to the utterance before being fed into the neural semantic parsing model.

-\subsubsection{The \SP Semantic Parser}
+\subsection{The \SP Semantic Parser}

-We synthesized 272,474 examples, and we augment the fewshot data by replacing entities and values.
-In total, we obtained 403,034 training examples.

-We train the semantic parser with entities provided by finetuned ReFinED, and in the case when ReFinED failed to produce the correct entities, we replace the missing QIDs in the logical form with the corresponding mention of the entity in the question.
-During evaluation, if a mention of an entity is predicted by the model, we look up the QID using the Wikidata ``wbsearchentities'' API.
+We prepare the training data with entities provided by fine-tuned ReFinED.
+Comparing with the gold entities, ReFinED provides extra entities in 215 cases, while missing at least one entity in 137 cases.
+When ReFinED failed to produce the correct entities, we replace the missing QIDs in the logical form with the corresponding mention of the entity in the question.
+During evaluation, if a mention of an entity is predicted by the model, we look up the QID using the Wikidata ``wbsearchentities'' API \footnote{\url{https://www.wikidata.org/w/api.php?action=wbsearchentities}}.

-We fine-tuned the pre-trained BART model introduced in \citet{campagna-etal-2022-shot} for semantic parsing.
-Our model encodes a concatenation of the user utterance and the QIDs and types predicted by ReFinED, and is trained to generate the full \TT statement directly.
-BART-large is used, which has only about 400M trainable parameters.
-We used transformer learning rate schedule with 0.01 multiplier, and transformer warmup schedule with a warmup of 20.
-In total, we trained the model for 80K iterations.
+We fine-tune LLaMA with 7B parameters because it has been shown to perform well despite its relatively small size~\cite{touvron2023llama}.
+We include the Alpaca~\citep{alpaca} instruction following data, which was derived using the self-instruct~\citep{selfinstruct} method, in our training data.
+The training data samples in WikiWebQuestion start with the following instruction: ``Given a Wikidata query with resolved entities, generate the corresponding SPARQL.
+Use property names instead of PIDs.''.
+We concatenate the resolved entities and the user utterance together as input.
+We up-sample the WikiWebQuestion fewshot set 5 times and train for 3 epochs using 2e-5 learning rate and 0.03 warmup ratio.